MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts-sk/planner.md

 ## What if the Planner needs a Skill that's unavailable?

 The _planner_ will operate within the [skills](/semantic-kernel/concepts-sk/skills) it has available.
-In the event that a desired skill does not exist, the planner can suggest you to create the [skill](/semantic-kernel/concepts-sk/skills).
-Or, depending upon the level of complexity the [kernel](/semantic-kernel/concepts-sk/kernel) can write and add the missing [skill](/semantic-kernel/concepts-sk/skills).
+In the event that a desired skill does not exist, the planner can suggest you to [create the skill](/semantic-kernel/concepts-sk/skills).
+Or, depending upon the level of complexity the kernel can help you write the missing skill.

 ## Take the next step